0xIntuition/intuition-docs/docs/guides/developer-tools/deep-dive/the-primitives/index.md

 Users hold positions on Atoms and Triples, signaling their stance by increasing their balance on the relevant entities.
 Signals contribute to the nuanced expression of trust and belief, allowing for a dynamic and tiered system of preferences within the decentralized ecosystem.

 It is important to note that creating an Atom or Triple is distinctly different from taking a position on them.
 While users have the option to both create and take a position on an Atom/Triple at the time of creation, this Initial Deposit is not required.
 A user who makes no Initial Deposit will only create an Atom or Triple, which does not constitute a Signal.

+# Fundamentals

+*Content coming soon...*